 This is not meant to be an accurate representation of the orientation of the home.
 This description is based on cardinal direction.
 It is to give an orientation for descriptive purposes on observations made during the inspection.

-The Red category is for a specific issue with a system or component that may have an adverse impact on the value of the property, or that poses a potential risk to people or property.
+The Red category is for a specific issue with a system or component that may have an immediate adverse impact on the value of the property, or that poses a potential safety risk to people or property.
 The Orange category is for items that are not functional or will lead to further defects if not addressed.
 The Blue category is mostly routine maintenance that is due now and that new owners should do periodically.
 The Blue category also represents observations that may be corrected as a DIY project or a relatively low cost fix by a qualified contractor.

 The categorization is not intended to determine which items may need to be addressed per the contractual requirements of the agreement of sale of the property.
 All items should be addressed as you deem necessary.